-Complainant's Name:
+Complainant's Name :

-Address:
+Address: -

 City: State: Zip Code: Telephone

 Numbers: Home Work: Cell:

-E-mail Address:
+E-mail Address: -

-Date of alleged discrin nination:
+Date of alleged discri mination: -

-Which of the following g best describes th ne reason you believe the d iscrimination took place?

-Was it because of your : Race/Color: National Origin :
+Which of the followir Was it because of you C - •

-have obtained the per • • ).
-Please confirm that you
+Person discriminated l against (if someo ne other tha an complainant).
+Plea se confirm that you

+have obtained the pe rmission of the ag grieved par ty if you are filing on behalf of a third

 party.

 Name

 Address:

-City: S tate: Zip Code:
+City: S State: Zip Code:

-Have you filed this cor nplaint with any o other fede eral, state, or local agency?
+Have you filed this co omplaint with any other federa al, state, or local agen cy?

-☐ Yes ☐ No
+🗌 Yes 🗌 No

 If yes, check each box that applies:

+Have you filed a lawsuit regarding this complaint?

+🗌 Yes 🗌 No

-PUBLIC PARTICIPATION PLAN ☐ Federal Transit Administration ☐ Department of Transportation ☐ Dept. of Justice ☐ Equal Opportunity Commission Other: \\\ Have you filed a lawsuit regarding this complaint? ☐ Yes ☐ No In your own words, describe the alleged discrimination.
+In your own words, describe the alleged discrimination.
 Explain what happened and whom you believe was responsible.
 Include specific details such as names, dates, times, route numbers, witnesses, and any other information that would assist us in our investigation of the allegations.
 Please also provide any other documentation that is relevant to this complaint.